When the first “shaped” skis arrived at ski shops in 1993, they were a revelation.

 The Mahre brothers raced and won on slalom and GS skis with a 7mm sidecut depth, patterned after the French race skis.
 From 204cm down, K2’s molds emulated the VR17 slalom shape.
 From 207cm up, they used the Strato GS shape.
 The Mahres were so successful on the 710 and VO Slalom that the shape was widely imitated in Austrian factories – thus the first Fischer Vacuum Technique slalom was a mirror image of the VO, which of course was patterned closely on the original VR17.
 All these skis featured a stiff tail, cracked edges, a sidecut shape close to 7mm and a waist width close to 68mm.
 Atomic, Kastle and Blizzard all built their own versions of this ski.

-Ingemar Stenmark held a very slight advantage over the Mahres, skiing on an Elan shape with an 8mm sidecut depth, giving him a 20% shorter turning radius of about 41 meters.
+Ingemar Stenmark held an advantage over the Mahres, skiing on an Elan shape with an 8mm sidecut depth, giving him a 20% shorter turning radius of about 41 meters (it's now reported that Stenmark liked to file an extra millimeter off each edge at the waist, which would have given him a 9mm depth and a 37m radius).
 Partly to save money, many skimakers liked to have single set of molds, so during this era, if you wanted a full-length Elan ski, you got the company’s standard “Uniline” sidecut shape.
 The big differences between models were in flex pattern and materials – slalom skis had stiffer tails, GS skis had aluminum layers, recreational skis had a softer, rounder flex.
 If you were to graph the evolution of sidecut, the line would show a flat spot from 1940 to 1980, an era when most skis stalled at the 6 to 7mm depth.

 Snowboards shake up the scene